AdoboPeanuts/Deep_Learning/README.md

 Used the same parameters and training steps for each model.

-### Evaluate the performance of each model
+### Evaluated the performance of each model

-Used the testing data to evaluated each model and compared the performance.
+Used the testing data to evaluate each model and compared the performance.

 Results: